-The local economy continues to show improving unemployment levels and another year of renewed development.
-Accordingly, the District's financial forecast for 2016-17 and beyond includes continued modest increases in the growth rate of assessed value (the key measure for property tax revenue).
-Because of the geographic diversity of the District, the District's property taxes have continued to grow even through the recent economic downturn.
+The local economy continues to show continuing low unemployment levels and another year of continued development.
+Accordingly, the District's financial forecast for 2017-18 and beyond includes continued modest increases in the growth rate of assessed value (the key measure for property tax revenue) of 4.21% and the annexation of the former District 2 area is expected to add almost \$1.9 billion dollars of assessed value.
+Because of the geographic diversity of the District, the District's property taxes have continued to grow due even through the recent economic downturn.
 As the local economy continues to show strong growth and development, assessed value is growing due to new development and construction and allowed growth of 3% on existing property.
 Past voter initiatives delinked the assessed value (AV) from the real market value (RMV) of property, and now assessed value is generally significantly lower than RMV.

-Total assessed valuation of the District among all three counties we levy taxes in grew 4.92% on AV that our permanent tax rate is levied upon and 5.31% for AV our local option levy is levied upon.
+Total assessed valuation of the District among all three counties we levy taxes in grew 4.16% in 2016-17 on AV that our permanent tax rate is levied upon and 4.57% for AV our local option levy is levied upon.
 Urban renewal serves to reduce the assessed value our permanent rate can be levied upon by freezing the growth in AV inside the urban renewal district during the existence of the urban renewal district.
-The District's assessed value for its permanent rate is approximately \$900,000,000 less than the AV utilized by our county assessors to levy our local option levy of 45 cents per \$1,000 of AV in 2015-16.
+The District's assessed value for its permanent rate was over \$1.1 billion less than the AV utilized by our county assessors to levy our local option levy of 45 cents per \$1,000 of AV in 2016-17.

 In addition to its permanent tax rate of \$1.5252 per \$1,000 of AV, the District relies upon a local option levy of 45 cents per \$1,000 of AV.
 The local option levy was first approved in 2000 at a rate of 25 cents per \$1,000 of assessed value.
-The levy was renewed in 2004 and 2008 at the same rate and on the May 2014 ballot, the replacement levy of 45 cents per \$1,000 of AV was approved to support additional firefighter medics, apparatus and purchase land for new stations.
+The levy was renewed in 2004 and 2008 at the same rate.
+On the May 2014 ballot, the replacement levy of 45 cents per \$1,000 of AV was approved to support additional firefighter medics, apparatus and to purchase land for new stations.

-Accomplishments since the replacement levy was approved include the opening of a new fire station 70 staffed by a medic unit, purchase of station land for future stations 38 and 55, as well as ongoing assessment and negotiations for additional sites throughout the District.
-Additional response cars have been deployed and two tiller trucks have been ordered from the general obligation bond with a future third one to be funded from the enhanced local option levy.
+Accomplishments since the replacement levy was approved include the opening of a new fire station 70 staffed by a two person daytime unit, purchase of station land for future stations 38, 55, 62, 71 as well as ongoing assessment and negotiations for additional sites throughout the District for stations 31, 63, 39 and 54.
+Station construction for new station 55 continues, and the station is expected to open in the summer of 2018 with the addition of 12 firefighters.
+Additional response cars and units have been deployed and two tiller trucks have been funded from the general obligation bond with the third one for the new Station 55 to be funded from the enhanced local option levy.